Influenza (flu)

 Preventing influenza

 Vaccination against influenza is the most effective way of preventing the illness [1].
-See 'Vaccine information' section for details on who should be offered vaccination for personal protection.
+See ‘Vaccine information’ section for details on who should be offered vaccination for personal protection by the NHS.

-In the UK there are licensed antiviral drugs that can be considered (in addition to vaccination) in certain circumstances for protection against severe influenza, or for treatment of infection for those who are indicated; health professionals should follow guidance on prophylaxis and treatment from the National Institute for Health and Care Excellence (NICE).
+In the UK, there are licensed antiviral drugs that can be considered (in addition to vaccination) in certain circumstances for protection against severe influenza, or for treatment of infection for those who are indicated; health professionals should follow UKHSA guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza.

 Vaccine information